 Choosing the Right Paper

-It's important to remember that pencils, in all their variations, will behave differently depending on the type of drawing paper (or another surface) you use.
+Pencils, in all their variations, will behave differently depending on the type of drawing paper (or another surface) you use.
 All drawing papers have what is known as a “tooth,” or surface texture, which ranges from rough to smooth.
 Smooth paper is better for pen and ink drawings and mixed media.
 Rough paper is better for pencil and charcoal sketching because it holds more pigment.
 Experiment with different degrees of "tooth" to find the best paper for your project.